MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-application.md

 # Testing the Application Overview

 Before you release your [!INCLUDE[prodshort](includes/prodshort.md)] application, you should test its functionality to ensure it works as expected.
 Testing is an iterative process.
-It is important to create repeatable tests, and it is helpful to create tests that can be automated.
+It's important to create repeatable tests, and helpful to create tests that can be automated.
 This article describes the features in [!INCLUDE[prodshort](includes/prodshort.md)] that help you test the business logic in your application, and it provides some best practices for testing.

 For a walkthrough concerning advanced extension testing, see [Testing the Advanced Extension Sample](devenv-extension-advanced-example-test.md).

 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] includes the below features to help you test your application.

+> [!IMPORTANT]
+> With a customer license, you can't run Business Central test toolkit objects.
+These objects have IDs the range 130000-139999.
+If you only have a customer license, talk to your partner about the Application Builder and Solution Developer modules.
+As a partner, you should write your tests to use codeunit **132217 Library - Lower Permissions** to simulate licenses.

 ## Test Codeunits and Test Methods

-You write tests as AL code in methods of codeunits that are designated as test codeunits, that is, codeunits that have the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **Test**.
+You write tests as AL code in methods of codeunits that are configured to be test codeunits.
+Test condunits hae the [SubType Property](properties/devenv-subtype-codeunit-property.md) set to **Test**.
 There are three types of methods that you can add in a test codeunit: test, handler, and normal.
 Each method type is used for a specific  purpose and behaves differently.
 When a test codeunit runs, it executes the **OnRun** trigger, and then executes each test method in the codeunit.
 The outcome of a test method is either SUCCESS or FAILURE.

 For more information about test codeunits and test methods, see [Test Codeunits and Test Methods](devenv-test-codeunits-and-test-methods.md).